Apollo 11 Moon Landing Anniversary: Memories of A Lifetime

 We asked freelance writer, Ed Higgins, an astronomy buff and true fan of the Space Program, to share his memories of the Apollo 11 Moon Landing from July 20, 1969.
 Here is his account. -Farmers’ Almanac Staff

 The Apollo 11 Moon Landing Anniversary: Memories Of A Lifetime

-As the 50th Anniversary of the Apollo 11 Moon landing approaches, it struck me that the first decade of my life—some of the most formative years of any child’s life—fell during our quest to land the first human beings on the Moon.
+As the anniversary of the Apollo 11 Moon landing approaches, it struck me that the first decade of my life—some of the most formative years of any child’s life—fell during our quest to land the first human beings on the Moon.
 Maybe that’s why the space program has always fascinated me.

 Most of my earliest memories are of the Mercury Program astronauts.
 You may know them as the “Right Stuff” guys, from the movie of the same name.
 Seven crew-cuts, test pilots with lantern jaws who were not only tough and competent heroes with nerves of steel, but who were great on TV, like pop stars.
 The Mercury 7 were irreverent, slyly funny, highly competitive, and patriotic.
 My friends and I looked up to them with unabashed admiration.
 I can still recite all their names, the way we could for baseball players: Shepard, Cooper, Carpenter, Glenn, Schirra, Slayton, Grissom.
 When Wally Schirra visited my middle school and I got to shake his hand, I thought I would burst with pride.
 When Gus Grissom died tragically in the Apollo 1 fire, along with Ed White and Roger Chaffee, it was like losing a family member.